It’s All In The Tomato Topping

-In a shallow baking dish, combine the dressing, lemon zest and two tablespoons of lemon juice.
+In a shallow baking dish, combine the dressing, lemon zest, and two tablespoons of lemon juice.
 Add the steaks and turn to coat.
 Sprinkle liberally with lemon pepper and ¼ teaspoon salt on each side.
-Allow to marinate 15 to 30 minutes before grilling.
+Allow marinating 15 to 30 minutes before grilling.

 After adding the capers, while the tomatoes are cooking, grill the swordfish over direct medium heat with the lid closed, 8 to 10 minutes, turning once.
 The flesh should be opaque in the center but still moist; be careful as the fish can dry out quickly.